-(Washington D.C., Thursday, April 27, 2017) - Americaâ€™s veterans need Americans to volunteer.
+(Cold Spring, KY, Thursday, April 27, 2017) - Americaâ€™s veterans need Americans to volunteer.
 This yearâ€™s National Volunteer Week is Sunday, April 23 through Saturday, April 29 and, according to the U.S. Bureau of Labor Statistics, volunteerism is down overall.
 At the same time, the population and needs of veterans are rising.
 DAV (Disabled American Veterans), offers a wide range of opportunities for individuals who want to make good on the promise our country gave to our heroes.

 DAV helps connect individuals and groups to a wide range of important volunteer opportunities, regardless of their experience or time restrictions.
 For example, people can volunteer at our nationâ€™s VA hospitals, drive veterans to appointments or provide specialized helpâ€”such as yard work, home repairs or respite careâ€”based on individual needs.
 As members of the Greatest Generation have dwindled and Baby Boomers are delaying retirement to work longer, the needs for volunteers have never been greater.
 DAV operates the most prolific volunteer programs serving veterans in the nation and relies on community participation to carry out their important mission.